aurora-multiphysics/cyclops/README.md

 `pip install -r requirements.txt`

-2. Install Latex on your device to let latex style graphs be plotted.
+2. Install Latex on your device to let latex style plots be plotted.

 `sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super`

-If you don't care about the latex style graphs or can't install latex then go to src/graph_management.py and then change the line in `GraphManager.__init__()` about `plt.style.use('science')` to the line below.
+If you don't care about the latex style plots or can't install latex then go to src/graph_management.py and then change the line in `PlotManager.__init__()` about `plt.style.use('science')` to the line below.

 `plt.style.use(['science','no-latex'])`